aimms/language-reference/advanced-language-components/model-structure-and-modules/introduction.rst

 menus as part of the library project.
 When a library project is included in a main project, the associated overall application can then be composed by combining the model source, pages, and menus created as part of all its included libraries.
-Library projects are discussed in full detail in Chapter 3 of the `User's Guide <https://documentation.aimms.com/_downloads/AIMMS_user.pdf>`__.
+Library projects are discussed in :doc:`introduction-to-aimms/collaborative-project-development/library-projects-and-the-library-manager`.

 .. rubric:: Library modules

 Library modules are the source code modules associated with library projects.
-They can only be added to your model through the **Library Manager** discussed in Section 3.1 of the
+They can only be added to your model through the **Library Manager** discussed in :doc:`introduction-to-aimms/collaborative-project-development/library-projects-and-the-library-manager`.
-`User's Guide <https://documentation.aimms.com/_downloads/AIMMS_user.pdf>`__.
 AIMMS will insert library modules into the model tree as a separate ``LibraryModule`` root node.
 The attributes of ``LibraryModule`` nodes are discussed in full detail in :ref:`sec:module.library`.